 1964: The Rollings Stones’ self-titled debut LP entered the UK chart.
 A week later it went to #1, where it stayed for a dozen consecutive weeks.

 1965: “Ticket to Ride” by the Beatles was released by Capitol Records in the US ten days after its UK release.
 The single’s label stated that the song was from the group’s upcoming movie Eight Arms to Hold You, the working title for the film that was later released as Help!.

 1968: The second album by the Zombies, Odessey and Oracle, was released in the UK.
 Recorded at Abbey Road Studios in 1967, the album was initially received indifferently, but “Time of the Season” later became a hit in the US in 1969, and since then the LP has become one of the most acclaimed albums of the 1960s.

 1969: The Isley Brothers started four weeks at the top of the Billboard R&B chart with “It’s Your Thing,” their first single to top the chart.
-It was also the group’s first single on their own re-activated T-Neck record label after leaving Motown Records.
+Their first single on the group’s own re-activated T-Neck record label after leaving Motown Records, it also became their biggest hit on the pop charts, reaching #2 on the Billboard Hot 100.

 1975: Elton John fired bassist Dee Murray and drummer Nigel Olsson after the recording of his latest album, “Captain Fantastic and the Brown Dirt Cowboy.”
 The pair later played occasional gigs with Elton before Olsson was rehired in 1980 and Murray was rehired in 1982.
 In 1985, the rhythm section was fired again, and it wasn’t until fifteen years later that Olsson rejoined Elton behind the drums.